OlgaCarvalho/beautiful-jekyll/_posts/2022-07-02-cyberdefenders-cybercorp2-part3.md

 ```elixir
 event_type: NetworkConnection OR event_type: FileCreate OR event_type: FileOpen
 ```
-In this way, we can see every creation or opening files together with network connections.
+In this way, we can look for created and opened files followed by network connections.